 Because federal crimes distinctly violate federal statutes, the federal government will be involved in your case.
 Federal prosecutors, law enforcement officers, and agents have seemingly unlimited access to resources during an investigation.
-If you are facing a federal crime charge, it may feel overwhelming to face the challenge of going up against federal enforcement agencies with nearly endless amounts of information, union power, and resources.
-With the advisement and with the attention to detail that you need to overcome these odds, you need a Miami federal criminal defense attorney who knows how to overcome these challenges, and lead attorney Petruzzi works personally with each client to ensure that their matters are being handled expertly.
+If you are facing a federal crime charge, it may feel overwhelming to face the challenge of going up against federal enforcement agencies with nearly endless amounts of information, union power and resources.
+With the advisement and the attention to detail that you need to overcome these odds, you need a Miami federal criminal defense attorney who knows how to overcome these challenges, and lead attorney Petruzzi works personally with each client to ensure that their matters are being handled expertly.

 Federal cases are investigated by the following agencies: